 - Commitment.
 But finally, all the money, creativity, and partnership one could imagine will count for little if the commitment to create affordable housing is not in ample supply.
 As in most successful community actions, commitment is a precondition for success.
 And as in most life situations, commitment comes from within.
 This applies to all the groups we have discussed in this section -- citizens, local officials, social service agencies, churches, planners, bankers, lenders, landlords, Realtors, businesses, unions, foundations, and state representatives, as well as others.
 All have responsibility for finding the needed commitment and the accompanying political will, within themselves.

-When commitment has been located and activated, and when it is joined with necessary funding, and in creative partnership, the prospects of ensuring affordable housing for all people will be that much brighter.
+When commitment has been located and activated, joined with necessary funding, and in creative partnership, the prospects of ensuring affordable housing for all people will be that much brighter.

 Center for Community Change includes excellent links to other housing sites.

 Center on Budget and Policy Priorities researches government programs for low- and moderate-income people; lists publications on low-income housing; offers a list serv for such discussions.

 Cooperative Movement provides extensive information on cooperatives and other housing ideas.